arcadeangel/coinop4charity/journal.md

 # Coin-Op 4 Charity — Dev Journal

 ## 08.26.26 21:17 Licenses are slow.
 Kids are not.
-Neither is CoinOp4Charity with the legal loopholes to get more cabinets infront of kids.
+Neither is CoinOp4Charity with the liscensing loopholes to get more cabinets infront of kids.

 Licensing other people’s cabinets is a polite way to spend a year standing still.